 With this calculator it’s easy to see how much your daily practice time affects how long it takes to learn the piano.
 Choose any level, with any kind of teacher, and compare 15 minutes of practice per day with 30 minutes of practice per day.
 It makes a huge difference!

 Stages of Piano Learning

 Many systems of piano study are organized with 10 levels or grades.
 When you have reached a certain level, you can expect to be able to master any piece at that level with just a few weeks of practice.
-It is possible to learn a piece a few levels higher than your current level, but it may takes months of practice, and there may be technical challenges in the piece that you are not fully prepared for.
+It is possible to learn a piece a few levels higher than your current level, but it may takes months of practice.
+Not only that, there may be technical challenges in the piece that you are not fully prepared for.